Chasem11/Homework-6/README.md

-# Web Development Project 5 - *Pokemon Dashboard*
+# Web Development Project 6 - *Pokemon Dashboard*

 Submitted by: **Chase Moffat**

 This web app: My project is a dashboard that displays all of the first generation Pokemon.
-My project makes a call to the Pokemon API and displays cards that show the Pokemons name, type, and stats.
-The cards are displayed by passing the API data to a Pokemon component that formats the data into a readable card.
+My project makes a call to the Pokemon API and displays cards that show the Pokemons name, imagen and type.
+When the user clicks on the pokemons name they are redirected to a new page to view the pokemons card.
+On the unique pokemon page users can view the pokemons
+HP, stats, and type.
+On the main page of my porject there is a donut chart.
+This chart shows the distribution of pokemon types as a way to visuilize which types are  most common.
 My project also has search functionality.
 Users can directly search for a specific Pokemon by typing their name into the search bar.
 Users can also filter through Pokemon by type or HP.
 My project also displays summary stats.
 These stats show the total Pokemon, average base experiance, median HP, and most common type for the Pokemon that are currently displayed on the dashboard.

-Time spent: **4** hours spent in total
+Time spent: **4.5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] *Total Pokemon, Average Base Experiance, Median HP, and Most Common Type*
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: